vivefer/BioHackathon/README.md

-This repositary is to store all of codes for the Project MutraSuchak made in Biohackathon, Kathmandu University.
+This repositary is to store all of codes for the Project MutraSuchak made in Biohackathon, Kathmandu University as Team called CryoSages.

 Following are all the reference papers, we used for Literature Review.